nasifimtiazohi/TrelloTaskTrackerBot/RewardPrinciples.md

 # Reward Principles
+## Work flow
+1. design leaderboard (where to put score, hours of work, task finish time)
+2. design database schema
+3. read data from trello, save to database
+4. write function to calculate reward points
+5. save the points to database 6. present the point in trello
 ## Leaderboard score calculation Function

 There are two factors we are using to reward the out-performed users: task difficulty and working efficiency.